ShreyansuPanda/CodeAlpha/Task2-Stock Portfolio Tracker/README.md

-# Stock Portfolio Tracker
+# Code Alpha Task 2: Expense Tracker

-A stock portfolio tracking application built with Flask for the backend, JavaScript for the frontend, and SQLite3 for the database.
-This application allows users to track stock prices, monitor changes in real-time, and view the total portfolio value.
+A stock portfolio tracking application built with Flask for the backend, JavaScript for the front end, and SQLite3 for the database.
+This application allows users to track stock prices, monitor real-time changes, and view the total portfolio value.

 ##Video Guide for this project: https://www.linkedin.com/posts/shreyansu-panda-5a9854276_stockportfoliotracker-codealphainternship-activity-7161969750602973184-yFyY?utm_source=share&utm_medium=member_desktop